JiaheZhaoWustl/iffall2023/README.md

 # iffall2023
-FL23 Communication Design: Interaction Foundations, Jason Zhao
+Documenting all assignments and exercises for FL23 Communication Design: Interaction Foundations, Jason Zhao

-Documenting all assignments and exercises